GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	Number of refs, that are pushed during replication, to be logged.
 	For printing all refs to the logs, use a value of 0.
 By default, 0.

+gerrit.maxRefsToShow
+:	Number of refs, that are pushed during replication, to be shown
+	in the show-queue output.
+To show all refs, use a value of 0.
+	By default, 2, because whenever new patchset is created there are two refs (change ref and meta ref).

 gerrit.sshCommandTimeout
 :	Timeout for SSH command execution.
 If 0, there is no timeout and
 	the client waits indefinitely.
 By default, 0.